Van-Hoang-Kha/Game-of-Throne-Data-Visualization/README.md

 The previous version of this website had a different layout and used GSAP instead of Parallax/Three.js.
 This project was ultimately 'revamped' for me to test out THREE.js and PARALLAX effects on React. 👏 I'm currently working on 3D Modeling using Blender to add more freatures to this website.

 # Most challenging parts 😓
-- Being able to load and render 3d models properly (learning curve with 'mesh')
+- Loading and rendering 3d models properly (learning curve with 'mesh')
 - Elements with positions/absolute ruins the rest of the contents.
 Also depends on the screensizes.
 - Mobile friendly interactive charts - this needs to be dynamically changing.